s33dco/darkskycli/readme.md

 First add the package,

-`npm -i darkskycli --global`
+`npm -i darkskycli`

-Secondly create a file in the darkskycli directory .env (use .env.example as a template), add the api keys for [Google](https://developers.google.com/maps/documentation/geocoding/get-api-key) (geolocation) and [Dark Sky](https://darksky.net/dev/register) (weather api).
+Secondly find where the package is installed, on a mac with node installed via Homebrew this will be /usr/local/lib/node_modules.
+Rename .env.example to .env, adding the api keys for [Google](https://developers.google.com/maps/documentation/geocoding/get-api-key) (geolocation) and [Dark Sky](https://darksky.net/dev/register) (weather api).
 Save the file and you're good to go.

 # Run from the command line parsing options,